SCHOTT AG optimizes QM processes for document control and improves workflows worldwide with innovative electronic quality management system d.3 eQMS

 Validation of computer-based systems: “par excellence consulting”

-The experience of Digital Life Sciences in the pharmaceutical and medical sectors benefits SCHOTT in the project: “Many of our standards and regulations, such as ISO standards or regulations for medical products, have been reissued in the past year and a half”, says Christine Strubel, “and these rules often include the requirement that computer-based systems must be validated.
-This is very extensive, and Digital Life Sciences advised us on this par excellence.”
+SCHOTT benefits from the experience of Digital Life Sciences in the pharmaceutical and medical sectors: “Many of our standards and regulations, such as ISO standards or regulations for medical devices, have been reissued in the past year and a half,” says Christine Strubel, “and these rules often include the requirement that computerized systems must be validated.
+This is very extensive, and Digital Life Sciences advised us par excellence.”

 Time-saving workflows through digital document management